 - Individuals must read all the topics before the exam.

-- Step by stem complete question and exercise of each topic.
+- Step by step, complete the question and exercise of each topic.

-- Access your knowledge by practicing, this can help you with which topic you need more focus.
+- Access your knowledge by practicing; this can help you with which topic you need more focus on.

 References of CISSP Study Guide